Ramiro-Lopez/Individual-Project/README.md

 ---

 # Conclusion
-- Using clustering on key features results in an increase in predictive accuracy and a reduction of overfitting.
-- There are a ton of variables that define wine quality but by using classification and our key features, we can reliably predict it.

 - Able to forcast inspection scores for restaraunts, cafe & bakery, and educational facilities using time series analysis.
 - With the violation discription and risk categpory I am San Francisco .